Skip to content

 Traditional Owner cultural values and uses

-Goulburn Broken CMA consulted with the Taungurung Land and Waters Council and the Yorta Yorta Nation Aboriginal Corporation during seasonal water planning for the Goulburn River.
-The environmental and ecological objectives of the proposals were supported, and they align with the broad values of these Traditional Owner groups.
+Each year, the Goulburn Broken CMA consults with the Taungurung Land and Waters Council and the Yorta Yorta Nation Aboriginal Corporation about plans for environmental watering in the Goulburn River.

 Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 5.4.1 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing their contribution and indicating progress towards deeper involvement.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners, but is incorporated in the spirit of valuing that contribution.

 Traditional owners